 - Each local partnership must secure and maintain affiliate status throughout the duration program.
-Services are to be delivered following program guidelines and include parent literacy components as described below: - Weekly book rotation (RAR red book bags with 3-4 books depending on child age.) - Classroom activities - o Raising a Reader curriculum and associated program activities - o Regular contact with RAR parents - o Meaningful relationships with libraries - Data on program activities (other than home visits) shall be entered into the FSDC client database system within 5 days of completion.
-Home visits shall be entered within 5 days.
-In the event that the Partnership has identified an individual responsible for all client data entry, RAR coordinators shall formally submit this information to the Partnership within this same 5 day window for subsequent entry (5 days for home visits). - The RAR coordinator assures that families are meaningfully connected to the library by ensuring that parents receive information about the library and a library card application and are invited to attend a library event. - At the end of the program year, the blue book bags are introduced and provided to each child to keep for carrying library books and gentle reminder for families to continue borrowing books. - •
+Services are to be delivered following program guidelines and include parent literacy components as described below: - Weekly book rotation (RAR red book bags with 3-4 books depending on child age.) - o Classroom activities - Raising a Reacher curriculum and associated program activities - Regular contact with RAR parents - o Meaningful relationships with libraries - Data on program activities (other than home visits) shall be entered into the FSDC client database system within 7 days of completion.
+Home visits shall be entered within 7 days.
+In the event that the Partnership has identified an individual responsible for all client data entry, RAR coordinators shall formally submit this information to the Partnership within this same 7 day window for subsequent entry (7 days for home visits).